dudash/openshift-workshops/www/3.3/offline/workshop-lab7-replicationrecovery.md

 Click one of the running webapp pods (not a build pod)
 </blockquote>
 <blockquote>
-Click the vertically stacked "..." button in the top right and then delete
+Click the "Actions" button in the top right and then delete
 </blockquote>
 <p><img src="{{ site.baseurl }}/www/3.1/offline/screenshots/oseoffline-lab-replicationrecovery-deletepod.png" width="400"/></p>